 How do I Know if my Popcorn Ceiling Has Asbestos?

 As with any other asbestos containing material, it must be analyzed in a laboratory.
+You can either:

-You can either collect a sample yourself and drop it off at an environmental firm, or have a licensed asbestos inspector come to your home and collect the sample.
+2. Have a licensed asbestos inspector come to your home and collect the sample.